gilramir/objregexp/README.md

 Files:

 * class.go - this defines the struct for Class
+* dynclass.go - code for dynamically combining classes with boolean logic
 * nfa.go - this generates the NFA (non-deterministic finite automata)
 * objregexp.go - this defines the Compiler and its methods
 * parse.go - this tokenizes the regex string
 * regexec.go - this executes the regex
 * regexp.go - this defines the Regexp class and its methods
+* runebuffer.go - simple buffer of runes used by the parsers in parse.go and dynclass.go
+* stack.go - generic stack implementation

 Flow: